 Binance is the world’s largest crypto exchange, but like many crypto companies and projects, they don’t work with Americans due to regulatory hurdles.
 Similar to many companies, they created an alternative called Binance.US that offers limited services to Americans.

-Gate.io is another popular global exchange that also limits what trades Americans can make.
+Gate.io is another popular global exchange that also limits the trades Americans are able to make.

 More global exchanges where Americans and others can set up accounts include:

-A great alternative to centralized exchanges are decentralized exchanges (DEX).
+A great alternative to centralized exchanges are decentralized exchanges (DEXs).
 The biggest benefits of decentralized exchanges over centralized ones are no KYC hoops to jump through and immediate wallet connectivity.
-It’s simple,fast, and often location-independent.
+In the case of Edge, we directly integrate decentralized exchanges into our app, enabling our users to trade via DEXs without having to leave Edge.
+DEXs are simple, fast, and often location-independent.
 But there’s one big drawback — DEXs only facilitate crypto to crypto trades.
-While DEXs aren’t designed for fiat-to-crypto exchanges, if you have some Tether or Litecoin and you want Bitcoin instead, you can’t beat the speed of a DEX.
+While DEXs aren’t designed for fiat-to-crypto exchanges, if you already have an asset like Tether, USDC, Ethereum, etc, and you want Bitcoin instead, you can’t beat the speed, privacy, and user experience of a DEX.